Table of Contents

-The information herein on "Facet Arthropathy vs Sciatica" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Facet Arthropathy vs Sciatica" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card

 Could pita bread be a possible option for individuals trying to eat healthier?
 Pita Bread… Read More

 Can individuals dealing with joint pain incorporate acupuncture therapy to manage lupus symptoms and restore… Read More

 For individuals considering acupuncture for sciatica relief and management, can knowing how it works and… Read More